MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/setting-up-your-payout-account-and-tax-forms.md

     ![Payout use bank profile](images/payout-use-bank-profile.png)

+6. Select a currency from the drop down menu.

-6. Click submit to save your changes.
+7. Click submit to save your changes.

 > [!NOTE]
 > Microsoft may take up to 48 hours to validate the information in your profile.
 When this process is complete *verification status* will show **Complete**